 I've been testing the Keen Terradora II Waterproof boots as a replacement for my beloved Keen Targhee boots, a model I have used for the past six or seven years.
 I no longer backpack, but do hike nearly daily, on hikes ranging from two to four hours, increasing in length and vertical climb as the season progresses.
-In the past month, I have used this pair of Terradoras on 20 local hikes, in conditions including spring snow, muddy roots, slippery rocks, and dry forest floors.
-The temperature range for these hikes has been 30 to 90 degrees Fahrenheit.
+In the past 6 months, I have used this pair of Terradoras on many, many hikes, in conditions including spring and fall snow, muddy roots, slippery rocks, and dry forest floors.
+The temperature range for these hikes has been 20 to 90 degrees Fahrenheit.

 - Solid traction

 - Size women's 12/EU 43 is upper end of women's options

 INTRODUCTION: Keen describes this boot, part of its updated Terradora line, as being designed specifically for a woman's biomechanics, while maintaining excellent support and comfort.
 I have not previously owned a pair of Terradoras before, so I cannot comment on the "updated" features of this model versus the prior version.
 I do know that Keen boots are very compatible with my feet; they have always been comfortable, perform well, and have lasted for many years of regular hiking in all conditions.

 My impression, after 6 months of use, is that this pair of Terradora II's will continue to serve me well on my frequent hikes around Vermont and the Northeast, in a variety of conditions and temperatures.